 The Electric Dream Of Le Mans

 Never before has a fully electric car completed the 24 hours of Le Mans.
-According to the InMotion student team, this must change, which is why they presented their prototype today, which is due to take part in the ultimate stress test for cars in 2023.
+According to the InMotion student team, this must change which is why they presented their prototype today.
+It is due to take part in the ultimate stress test for cars in 2023.

-This is a perfect example how large scale 3D printing can benefit the automotive industry.
-By 3D printing large parts, the production time and costs of an prototype can be reduced significantly.
+This is a perfect example how large scale 3D printing can help the automotive industry excel with modern technologies.
+By 3D printing of large parts, the time-to-market and product development costs can be reduced significantly.
 Would you like to follow the product of InMotion?
-Visit their website: https://www.inmotion.tue.nl/.
+Visit their website: